brendanberg/vandegraaff/documentation/filters.md

 Depending on whether the returned item is a scalar value or a list determines the behavior of the subsequent filters in the pipeline.

+Some filters take arguments when specified in a pipeline.
+For example, the `group` filter takes a parameter that defines the key on which to group a list of objects.
+These parameters are specified as arguments to a function call.
+Other filters that take no arguments must not be followed by parenthesized arguments.

 If a filter returns a scalar value, the next filter in the pipeline is called with the previous filter's result as input.
 When a filter returns a list, each item in the list is passed through the rest